-EOF (formerly known as GIST) has the capacity to support private listservs and working groups that offer members the opportunity for information sharing and learning as well as the coordination and alignment of investments among identified areas of interest.
-EOF currently supports one working group and one listserv.
+EOF supports private listservs and working groups that offer members the opportunity for information sharing and learning as well as the coordination and alignment of investments among identified areas of interest.

 - EITC Pooled Fund: A pooled fund was established to support rapid response, campaign and policy development efforts in the states to protect, expand and create new state EITCs.

 - EOF Mapping Project: An online mapping tool was created to identify and illustrate the various state groups and initiatives funders are working with and to help foster connections across these efforts.

 This working group is no longer active, with key activities ending in 2015 and a listserv remaining active until the end of 2018.
 Communications programming is now integrated into the EOF workplan and for the EOF membership more broadly.
 The listserv has been rebranded as a EOF “In the News” listserv to better reflect its content and purpose (see above).